NeonSpork/appwrite-blog-example/README.md

 In the console page for your project go the the Users page and Add User for yourself.

+### Create a blogger role in the project
+Go to Users - Teams and hit `Add Team`.
+Let's call it "Bloggers" for now.

+In the Bloggers team overview, add your user to the members.
+1. Hit `Add Member`
+2. Fill in the email you used for your user
+3. Add a user name
+4. Under roles _**remove**_ `owner` and _**add**_ `blogger`

+**NOTE!
+The role is important for later so don't forget.**

+### Create a "blog-post" document collection in the project
+1. Head to the `Database` page in your project
+2. Click `Add Collection` and call it **blog-posts**
+  - NOTE: You _can_ call it something else.
+But if you do, make sure you _also_ update the `.listDocument()` API call in `src/app/pages/home/home.component.ts` accordingly!
+3. In the collection settings you need to add 3 rules:
+  - Label: author / Key: name / Rule Type: Text / Required: True
+  - Label: title / Key: title_text / Rule Type: Text / Required: True
+  - Label: body / Key: body_text / Rule Type: **Markdown** / Required: True
+  - Note that all these rules are set to Required, and especially important is that the third rule for the blog body is of type Markdown.
+4. You also need to add Permissions:
+  - Read Access: `*` (everyone should be able to _read_ the blog)
+  - Write Access: Set this to the `blogger` role we created earlier!

 ### Launch a local version of the `appwrite-blog-example`
 In a terminal in the root folder of the repository run `npx ng serve`.
 (The `npx` command will ensure you can run this with the locally installed `@angular/cli` rather than requiring a global install)